SteVEX-HG/WRIT2E-documentation-assignement/initial-draft.md

 ## 1. Check Compiler Installation <a id='1'></a>
 <ul>

 You might already have a C++ compiler installed on your machine.
-To check this, from any current directory, enter the command `g++ --versions` into the command prompt.
+To check this, from any current directory, enter the command `g++ --version` into the command prompt.

 - If a copyright message shows up, it means your compiler should be properly installed.
 Congratulations!
 You can skip to step 7 to learn how to compiler a c++ file using the command line.
 - Otherwise, if you see an error message like this, it means you don't have the g++ compiler installed.
 You should proceed with this tutorial.